skyfe79/Awesome/README.md

 - [OHGridView](https://github.com/AliSoftware/OHGridView) - View that display cells as a grid.
 Uses quite the same API as UITableView
 - [NLFetchedResultsTable](https://github.com/neallober/NLFetchedResultsTable) - A small open-source library that lets you quickly create a UITableViewController that is backed by an NSFetchedResultsController.
 - [CCSlider](https://github.com/Seasons7/CCSlider) - Slider cocos2d iPhone
-- [DTCoreText](https://github.com/Cocoanetics/DTCoreText) - Methods to allow using HTML code with CoreText
 - [VertexHelper](https://github.com/basecode/VertexHelper) - Lets you graphically define vertices of sprites for Box2D and Chipmunk bodies/shapes.
 - [MPlayerX](https://github.com/niltsh/MPlayerX) - media player on Mac OS X
 - [FGallery-iPhone](https://github.com/gdavis/FGallery-iPhone) - Objective-C based gallery for iPhones